WangHaoran19199/WangHaoran19199.github.io/_posts/2025-03-08-tote-bag-ideas-part2.md

 ---
 layout: post
 author: Haoran Wang
-title: "Ideas for a 2D Manufactire Process (Post1)"
+title: "Ideas for a tote bag (Post2)"
 ---

 1. A double-side printed bag, with half the face of an animal (or something else) on each side.
 It may not be obvious who the face belongs to when the bag is empty and only one side is shown, but when the bag is full and bulges, one can see both sides of the bag and see the face.
 Can also be used as silly head covering (haloween costume-ish)